mead-ml/mead-baseline/README.md

 Baseline algorithms and data support implemented with multiple deep learning tools, including CNN sentence modeling, RNN/LSTM-based tagging, seq2seq, and language modeling.
 Can be used as stand-alone command line tools or as a Python library.
 The library attempts to provide a common interface for several common deep learning tasks, as well as easy-to-use file loaders to make it easy to publish standard results, compare against strong baselines without concern for mistakes and to support rapid experiments to try and beat these baselines.

 **Update 6/30/2017: The code has been refactored to support reusing components and use as a python module.
 If you used to run code from the `<task>/python/<framework>` areas, you can now run those tasks from `baseline/python`.
-See usage in each task area**
+See usage in each task [document](docs)**

 # Overview